What Is a USDA Loan? Am I Eligible for One?

 This program, also called the Section 504 Home Repair Program, is for homeowners with very low incomes who need a loan to improve, repair, or modernize their homes.

-The program also offers grants if the applicants are 62 or older with very low incomes and if the money will be used to remove hazards to health and safety.
+The program also offers grants if the applicants are 62 or older with very low incomes, and the money will be used to remove hazards to health and safety.
 The borrower must own the home and live in it.
-Income must be less than 50% of the area median income, and homeowners must not be able to find affordable credit through other venues.
+Prospective homeowners must not be able to find affordable credit through other venues.

 Loan terms can be up to 20 years, with a fixed 1% interest rate.